John B. Oliver House

 The preponderance of evidence in deed and property tax records for this lot indicates that the house at 324 East Street was built for John B. Oliver in approximately 1865.
 Lot 125 was sold by John E. Oliver to his father, John B. Oliver (1794-1875) in 1863; the taxable value of the lot appears to indicate no building on the lot before 1865, but in 1866, the taxable value of the lot had doubled while the value of adjacent lots remained unchanged.

 John B. Oliver was born in France in 1794 with the name Jean Baptiste Olivier.
 He immigrated to the United States from France with his family aboard the ship La Leonarde and arrived in New York on August 29, 1828.
 The 1877 History of Oakland County documents him as one of only two veterans of the Napoleonic Wars living in Oakland County at that time.
 He was a cabinetmaker by trade.
+His obituary indicated that he had fought with Napoleon Bonaparte at Waterloo and was wounded in the battle.
+Before he died in Rochester in 1875, he requested that he be buried with his old sword and scabbard lying across his chest.
+According to the newspaper, his final wishes were granted.

 Samuel Harris, an early resident of Rochester who relocated to Chicago after the Civil War, published his reminiscences of Rochester's pioneer days in the Rochester Era in 1909.
 Harris mentioned the Oliver house in his installment of November 8, 1909, as follows: